fanixk/MPI-kth-smallest-element-of-a-List/README.md

 Algorithm for obtaining the kth smallest element, assuming p processors each with local memory n/p .
 This is implemented for Distributed memory systems using Message Passing Interface implementation for .net

-Implementation of algorithm on Mpi.net and C# based on Paper :
+Implementation of algorithm based on Paper :

 A Note on Parallel Selection on Coarse-Grained Multicomputers, E. L. G. Saukas and S. W. Song (1999)
 ==========================================